Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Tigers have a record of 1-8.
+- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 1-9.

-- In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under on three occasions.
+- When it comes to the total, the Tigers and their opponents are 3-7-0 in their previous 10 games.

-- The Tigers' ATS record is 1-4-0 over their last 10 matchups (oddsmakers set spreads in five of those contests).
+- The Tigers have fallen short of covering the runline in the four of their past 10 games that had a set spread.

 Discover More About This Game